THINKING OF JOINING US?

 GETTING UP TO SPEED

 The AKs began singing together in 2008 and, as we add to our repertoire, the number of songs to learn can seem daunting.
 However, all soundtracks of songs and parts, together with lyrics and occasional scores for the musically educated, are available online for all of us to practise.
+Chris is also organising separate sessions for chaps to pepare them for joining the main performing group.
 Whilst it is essential that everyone is eventually familiar with all songs in a given setlist, newcomers are welcome to drop out behind the lines if they're not confident with a song in performance.
 Miming, or worse still, off-putting busking, are not options!

 We are a friendly choir and we enjoy the sociability of pubs and opportunities to sing in them.
 However, we recognise the serious health and social damage that drink can fuel.
 Many of us like beer but we are far too grown-up to glorify excess or to pressure colleagues to join in anything but the singing.